majkinetor/posher/README.rst

 The build system currently supports the following options that are so commonly tweaked that they deserved to be specially handled:

 WINDOWS_UPDATE
-    Allows insttallation of predefined set of updated with desired level of determination.
+    Allows insttallation of predefined set of updates with desired level of determination.
 To be totally deterministic specify list of KBs, otherwise specify some of the allowed categories.

 WINDOWS_TWEAKS
     Allows for installation of small tweaks from the list of supported tweaks.
-For complete list of tweaks see ``scripts\windows-tweaks.ps1``.
+For the complete list of tweaks see ``scripts\windows-tweaks.ps1``.

 WINDOWS_FEATURES
     List of Windows features that are shipped with OS and installed using ``OptionalFeatures.exe`` on workstation Windows (Control Panel -> Turn Windows Features On or Off) or using Server Manager Roles and Features GUI interface on server.
 To get the complete list of features using the following cmdlets: ``Get-WindowsOptionalFeature`` (workstation) and ``Get-WindowsFeature`` (server).